CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2024-08-08-ubuntuhour.md

  * To date we have donated 140 computers to individuals or groups and conducted 233 installs on laptops and desktops.
  * We have 30 people on our mailing list and 43 followers on our Facebook page.
  * We have 2 desktop computers and 2 laptop computers ready for distribution.
- * David G has successfully passed the A+ cert exam.
+ * David Garcia has successfully passed the A+ cert exam.
 Congratulations David.

 **Discussion and Activities:**
  * Discussed using labels to organize your email accounts.
 Works in Gmail and Outlook